-An O.J.
-SImpson Book Deal Is Considered Poison By Major Publishers
+#OJSimpson Is Thought To Be Publishing Poison

 ‘KUWTK’ Khloe Kardashian Allegedly Had Extensive Plastic Surgery…

 Ed Goren, formerly of Fox Sports says that he would jump at the opportunity to interview O.J.
 Simpson on television.
 From a sports perspective, in particular, O.J.
 Simpson is still a football God.
-But Goren doubts that it will be a football outlet that gets the call.
+However, Goren doubts that it will be a football outlet that gets the call.

 “I think there’s a certain fascination and curiosity about O.J.
 We’re a country that loves gossip, whether it’s TMZ or the tabloids.
-In the end, there will be tremendous competition to get that first interview whether it’s 60 Minutes or the morning news shows.
+In the end, there will be tremendous competition to get that first interview whether it’s 60 Minutes or the morning news shows.”

 Would you buy an O.J.
 Simpson memoir?
 Are you interested in seeing a post-jail interview of Simpson?